Augusta, Georgia

-According to the U.S. Census Bureau, Augusta–Richmond County had a 2020 population of 202,081, not counting the unconsolidated cities of Blythe and Hephzibah.
-It is the 116th-largest city in the United States.
-The process of consolidation between the City of Augusta and Richmond County began with a 1995 referendum in the two jurisdictions.
-The merger was completed on July 1, 1996.
+According to the U.S. Census Bureau, Augusta had a 2020 population of 202,081, not counting the independent cities of Blythe and Hephzibah located within the boundaries of Augusta-Richmond County.
+It is the 124th most populous city in the United States and the 92nd-largest metropolitan area.
+The process of consolidation between the city of Augusta and Richmond County began with a 1995 referendum in the two jurisdictions.
+The merger was completed on July 1, 1996, but it excluded the municipalities of Blythe and Hephzibah.
 Augusta is the principal city of the Augusta metropolitan area.
-In 2020 it had a population of 611,000, making it the second-largest metro area in the state (after Atlanta) and the 9th most populous urban center in the Deep South.
-It is the 95th-largest metropolitan area in the United States.
+In 2020 the metro area had a population of 611,000, making it the second-largest in the state (after Atlanta) and the ninth most populous urban center in the Deep South.

 Augusta was established in 1736 and is named in honor of Princess Augusta of Saxe-Gotha (1719–1772), the bride of Frederick, Prince of Wales and the mother of the British monarch George III.
 During the American Civil War, Augusta housed the principal Confederate Powderworks.
 Augusta's warm climate made it a major resort town of the Eastern United States in the early and mid-20th century.
-Internationally, Augusta is best known for hosting The Masters golf tournament each spring.
+Internationally, Augusta is best known for hosting the Masters golf tournament each spring.
 The Masters brings over 200,000 visitors from around the world to the Augusta National Golf Club.
-Membership at Augusta National is widely considered to be the most exclusive in the sport of golf around the world.

 Augusta lies approximately two hours away from downtown Atlanta by car via I-20.
-The city is home to Fort Gordon, a major U.S. Army base.
+The city is home to Fort Gordon, a major U.S. Army base formerly known as Fort Eisenhower.
 In 2016, it was announced that the new National Cyber Security Headquarters would be based in Augusta.

 History

-The area along the river was long inhabited by varying cultures of indigenous peoples, who relied on the river for fish, water and transportation.
-The site of Augusta was used by Native Americans as a place to cross the Savannah River, because of its location on the fall line.